dataArtisans/da-streamingledger/README.md

 mvn clean install
 ```

-dA Stream Ledger is now available at your local `.m2` repository.
+data Artisans Streaming Ledger is now available at your local `.m2` repository.

 ## Obtaining from Maven Central